Your No.1 Choice For Parish Notice Boards in Bearsden

 About Bearsden

-Bearsden () is a town in East Dunbartonshire, Scotland, on the northwestern fringe of Greater Glasgow.
-Approximately 6 miles (10 km) from Glasgow City Centre, the town is effectively a suburb, and its housing proceed coincided with the 1863 opening of a railway line.
-The town was named after Bearsden railway station, which was named after a clear cottage.
+Bearsden is a town in East Dunbartonshire, Scotland, on the northwestern fringe of Greater Glasgow.
+Approximately 6 miles (10 km) from Glasgow City Centre, the town is effectively a suburb, and its housing increase coincided taking into consideration the 1863 inauguration of a railway line.
+The town was named after Bearsden railway station, which was named after a user-friendly cottage.

 Bearsden was ranked the seventh-wealthiest Place in Britain in a 2005 survey, and has the least social housing of any town in Scotland.